 The new “Optimum” classical saxophone mouthpieces for alto, tenor and bari are also a great choice.
 I have had some great classical players try these out and they were very impressed.
 Many classical players are now switching to this mouthpiece due to the flexibility of the round chamber and slightly different sound than you get with other classical mouthpieces.

 The V16 Metal Tenor has not been one of my favorites, but I have found it to be an excellent match for a King Super 20 tenor.
 If you own a Super 20 and don’t like a vintage metal Berg Larsen, try the V16 Metal Tenor.
 You will be glad you did!

 My compliments to Vandoren for striving to make consistently high quality, accurate mouthpieces and actually achieving that goal!

-OTTO LINK "NEW VINTAGE" HARD RUBBER AND METAL TENOR MOUTHPIECES
+OTTO LINK “NEW VINTAGE”, EARLY BABBITT HARD RUBBER TENOR MOUTHPIECES

-The hard rubber version is a copy of the old "Slant Signature" hard rubber tenor made in the 50's and 60's.
-They are made from an old design and play very nearly the same as the mouthpiece they are emulating for a fraction of what you would have to pay for the same mouthpiece in a true vintage model.
-These seem to work well with players both young and old and very free-blowing.
+These are made from an old design and play very nearly the same as the mouthpiece they are emulating for a fraction of what you would have to pay for the same mouthpiece in a true vintage model.
+These seem to work well with players both young and old and are very free-blowing.

-I am thrilled that J. J. Babbit dug out some old designs and made some great tenor mouthpieces that are reasonably prices and real joy to play!!
+I am thrilled that J. J. Babbit dug out some old designs and made some great tenor mouthpieces that are reasonably priced and a real joy to play!!